 3) I will openly discuss the various issues that ableism brings, personally, professionally, and emotionally.
 Keeping a laser focus on the harsh realities, I will do my best to suggest ways in which we can work together for change.

-I look forward to connecting with you and encourage your constructive, thought provoking comments and ideas.
+I look forward to connecting with you and encourage constructive, thought-provoking comments and ideas.